backupbrew/switchbrew/Filesystem services.md

 # BisPartitionID

   - 0: This gives raw access to nand sectors containing the BCT.
-  - 10: Same as above except this starts with the raw nand sectors for the bootloader in the boot-partition.
+  - 10: Raw NAND sectors starting at the bootloader in the boot-partition.
   - Rest: see [here](Flash%20Filesystem.md "wikilink").

 [Category:Services](Category:Services "wikilink")